KPZ equation correlations in time: Appendix: tail probabilities and covariances

 \section{Appendix: tail probabilities and covariances}

 Several tools are stated and proved here.
-The conditions in \eqref{eq:Monotone} and \eqref{eq:Monotone1} can be expressed in terms of conditional probabilities but since they may not exist, we formulate them as below.
+It is tempting to rewrite in \eqref{eq:Monotone} and \eqref{eq:Monotone1} in terms of conditional probabilities.
+The latter may, however, not exist, so we use a different formulation. \bl Let $X$ and $Y$ be two real-valued integrable random variables and suppose that, for $r \in \RR$ and $u>v\in \RR$,